Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 • Racing applications.

 As a result, these oil additives include, conditioners that lubricate the seals and detergents that help clean.
 Detergents are there, primarily to prevent deposits.
 They’ll also inhibit rust and corrosion, inside your car’s engine.
-Consequently, helping dissolve existing buildup, before it becomes a problem.
+Consequently, helping break down existing buildup, before it becomes a problem.

 Also, dispersants break down build up and suspend the particles in the oil.
 The end result is, the filter catching the contaminants.